RarelyCharlie/rarelycharlie.github.io/_howto/editor.md

 ### Known issues
 Known issues in version 0.12:

+- When replying, the person you are replying to is tagged at the bottom of your reply.
+It should instead be at the top.
 - There has been little testing in feed posts, and various things might still not work.
 Testing is ongoing.

 ### Removing the enhancement